we-art-o-nauts/elon-openpose/README.md

 These movements are biometric information, unique to the individual Elon Musk.
 They have been extracted in JSON format and uploaded here in the file `pose_keypoints_json.zip` (see [pose_keypoints_sample.json](pose_keypoints_sample.json)), and aggregated using the `convert_jq.sh` script into the single file [pose_keypoints_2d.json](pose_keypoints_2d.json).

 This data has been liberated from unclearly licensed but ostensibly copyrighted material under Fair (Artistic) Use principles.
 This repository itself is licensed under CC0 1.0 Universal.

+Elon's movements have thus been analysed, extracted, aggregated, and uploaded as open data in the public domain to encourage future generations of A.I. enhanced dancers.

 ## No Copyright